maesitos/bitcoin_payable/README.md

     BitcoinPayable.config.adapter = "blockchain_info"

     # The rate for Bitcoin you'll be using to calculate prices
+    # This setting is optional and will be :daily_average by default
     # :last               The last market's price
     # :high               Today's highest price
     # :low                Today's highest price